 In addition to these traditional programs which define the institutional focus, the school is pioneering programs in interdisciplinary areas.
 One of the most successful of these is the Engineering Division program, which currently claims more than one-third of the undergraduate majors.
-This program combines civil, electrical and mechanical engineering in a nontraditional curriculum that is accredited by the Accreditation Board for Engineering and Technology.
+This program combines civil, electrical, environmental and mechanical engineering in a nontraditional curriculum that is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone (410) 347-7700.
 It serves as a model for such programs here and elsewhere.